BobbyBhaiProxy/Bobby-bhai-Proxy-Maker/README.md

 [GitHub Repository](https://github.com/BobbyBhaiProxy/Bobby-bhai-Proxy-Maker.git)

-This updated version of Bobby Bhai's Squid Proxy Installer automates the installation and configuration of Squid 3 proxy on the following Linux distributions:
+This updated version of Bobby Bhai's Squid Proxy Installer automates the installation, configuration, and management of Squid Proxy with new features like **proxy expiry** and **custom IP and port management**.
+It supports the following Linux distributions:

 - **Ubuntu**: 24.04, 22.04, 20.04, 18.04
 - **Debian**: 12, 11, 10, 9, 8
 - **CentOS**: 8, Stream 9, 8
 - **AlmaLinux**: 9, 8
+- **Rocky Linux**: 9, 8
+- **Fedora**: 37, 36, 35

 ---

+## New Features
+- **Proxy Expiry**: Automatically remove proxies that are older than 30 days and log their removal.
+- **Custom IP Management**: Configure proxies using multiple IPs, with options for Slot IP and Dedicated IP modes.
+- **Custom Proxy Port**: Select custom ports for proxies during configuration.

+---

 ## Installation Instructions

-To install Squid Proxy, run the following commands:
+To install Squid Proxy with the new features, run the following commands:

 ```bash
 wget https://raw.githubusercontent.com/BobbyBhaiProxy/Bobby-bhai-Proxy-Maker/main/squid3-install.sh